 If you have been reading up on the current digital trends, there is no doubt that Internet of Things (IoT) has featured heavily.
 In the coming years, it will make a dramatic difference to the day-to-day lives of even the most technologically inept individual.

 What is IoT?

-What Will The Future Look Like?
+What Will the Future Look Like?

-IoT Spending Set To Soar
+IoT Spending Set to Soar

-While this report shows companies are eager to use devices such as factory sensors and video surveillance gear, the number one concern of customers is still security with 42% saying the risk of being hacked made them anxious about adopting IoT.
+A study by the consulting firm Bain & Company found that the IoT budgets of large companies will grow to an annual total of €450bn over the next four years.
+This figure is much larger than previously anticipated with the previous report published in 2016 only predicting that this figure would be €395m by 2020.
+Although this report shows that companies are eager to use devices such as factory sensors and video surveillance gear, the number one concern for customers is security with 42% stating that the risk of being hacked made them anxious about adopting IoT.

-Who are the Largest User Base of Connected Things?
+Largest User Cases of Connected Devices

 Consumers are the largest user base of connected devices with 5.2 billion connected devices, representing 63% of the overall number of IoT applications used.
 Enterprise comes in at second, with 3.1 billion connected devices in 2017.

 What is Driving the Cultural and Financial Revolution?

 Data is driving the cultural and financial revolution.
 IoT devices are being used to gather previously inaccessible, valuable and profitable consumer data.
 Behemoths such as Google and Amazon rely on this data to create their huge revenue streams by selling it at a hefty price to advertisers and influencers.
 However, the Internet of Things is not just about gathering data, it’s also about its use and analysis.
 This has led to the creation of more Data Analytics jobs because the data would be deemed useless if there was no way to decipher it.